kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Overview

-The Telemetry module supports shipping logs, ingesting distributed traces as well as metrics from applications and the Istio service mesh to SAP Cloud Logging.
+The Telemetry module supports shipping logs and ingesting distributed traces as well as metrics from applications and the Istio service mesh to SAP Cloud Logging.
 Furthermore, you can set up Kyma dashboard integration and use SAP Cloud Logging alerts and dashboards.

-SAP Cloud Logging is an instance-based and environment-agnostic observability service that builds upon OpenSearch to store, visualize, and analyze logs, metrics, and traces.
+SAP Cloud Logging is an instance-based and environment-agnostic observability service to store, visualize, and analyze logs, metrics, and traces.

 ![setup](./../assets/sap-cloud-logging.drawio.svg)